 Students with parental responsibilities

 Ordinarily, the definition of student carers (above) does not include parents and carers of children, the exception being where a child has particular care needs resulting from a disability.
-Students who are parents and carers of children can be supported through the Childcare Fund or the Hardship Fund.
+Students who are parents of children may be eligible for support through the Childcare Fund.
 As in the case of carers they can be given appropriate consideration for mitigating circumstances requests and in relation to absences.

 Carers Trust Scotland - Carers Trust is the largest provider of comprehensive carers support services in Scotland.
 They work to improve support, services and recognition for anyone living with the challenges of caring, unpaid, for a family member or friend who is ill, frail, disabled or has mental health or addiction problems.

 Edinburgh Young Carers - Edinburgh Young Carers is a voluntary organisation that provides respite and support to young people between the ages of 5 and 25 who care for somebody at home.

 Vocal - VOCAL supports and empowers unpaid carers in Edinburgh and Midlothian through individual support, information, training and access to services.